Pages created and updated by

 source to sweep and name it, also specifying the start

 and end values.
-(Note: In some versions of LTSpice you
+(Note: In some versions of LTspice you

 need to click on enable nested sweep).